Compare more providers

 If you need to get in touch with Fidelity Customer Service, representatives are available 24/7:

-Not sure if it’s right for you?
-Compare your options to find out which trading platform is.
+Not sure Fidelity is right for you?
+Compare your options to find a trading platform that best meets your needs.

 ★★★★★ 5/5 — Excellent

 ★★★★★ 4/5 — Good

 ★★★★★ 3/5 — Average

 ★★★★★ 2/5 — Subpar

 We analyze top online trading platforms and rate them one to five stars based on factors that are most important to you.
 These factors include fees, securities available for trade, customer support, customer feedback, platform resources and overall reliability.